-Now that a newly renamed Arthur Ashe Boulevard bisects Richmond’s Monument Avenue precisely where a bronze, three-story-tall statue of Stonewall Jackson is mounted on an outsized “Little Sorrel,” tongues are wagging around the nation – thanks to the The New York Times and The Washington Post.
+Now that a newly renamed Arthur Ashe Boulevard bisects Richmond’s Monument Avenue precisely where a three-story-tall statue of Stonewall Jackson is mounted on an outsized “Little Sorrel,” tongues are wagging around the nation – thanks to the The New York Times and The Washington Post.

 Leading the charge is Richmond’s Valentine Museum, which opened an exhibition called “Monument Avenue: General Demotion/General Devotion” in February.
 It’s the culmination of a conceptual competition that generated 70 responses from national and international artists, planners, designers and architects.